release-art/pydantic-prism/docs/explanation/README.md

   referential integrity, no ORM.
 - **[Compared to prior art](vs-prior-art.md)** — the honest overlap with existing projection libraries, and the two things that are genuinely new.

-For the decision-by-decision record, see the [ADR archive](../decisions/README.md).